 ECT therapy (electroconvulsive therapy), once known as shock therapy, is a neurostimulation therapy that uses electricity to stimulate parts of the brain.
-ECT therapy is most commonly used in patients with severe mental illnesses that do not respond to other treatments such as antidepressantsor other psychiatric medications.
+ECT therapy is most commonly used in patients with severe mental illnesses that do not respond to other treatments such as antidepressants or other psychiatric medications.
 ECT treatment for depression is the most common use.

 Because of the history of ECT and its violent and abusive depiction in movies, ECT therapy is often viewed as controversial or harmful.
 However, ECT treatments seen in movies and on television are not accurate portrayals of modern ECT.

-Electricity-induced seizures have been used as treatment for mental illness since the late 1930s.
+Electricity-induced seizures have been used as a treatment for mental illness since the late 1930s.
 However, when ECT therapy was introduced, no anesthetic, muscle relaxants or paralytics were available, so seizures were painful and often injured the patient.
 Today's ECT therapy does not involve therapeutic convulsions and is considered both safe and effective.

 ECT Therapy for Depression

 ECT treatment for depression is considered in cases where:1